YadneshTeli/SLATE/CONTRIBUTING.md

 **Happy Contributing! 🎉**

-Built with ❤️ by the SLATE community
+Built with ❤️ by Yadnesh Teli (Taskuick Solutions) for HMC Studios and professional videographers worldwide.